rzerres/gnucash/doc/property-management.md

 required.
 As usual you will manage the necessary bookings adressing the given accounts.

-The legal regulations that exist in Germany stipulate that individual settlements must be created annually for the Co-Ownersi.
+For example, legal regulations exist for German WEG's, that stipulate that individual settlements must be created annually for all Co-Owners.
 In particular this settlements must show and proportionately allocate

 * apportionable amounts